How to pass an MOT check

 Tyres and wheels

 Car tyres must be the right type and size.
-If you have fitted a space-saver spare tyre onto one of your wheels, replace it with a standard wheel and tyre before the test.
+If you've fitted a space-saver spare tyre onto one of your wheels, replace it with a standard wheel and tyre before the test.

 Check that all tyres have a tread depth of at least 1.6mm right the way around and across the central three-quarters of the pattern.
-A quick way to check is to insert a 20p piece into one of the tread grooves.
-If the outer edge of the coin is completely obscured then the tread depth is sufficient.
+A quick way to check is to insert a 20p coin into one of the tread grooves.
+If the outer edge of the coin is completely obscured, the tread depth is sufficient.

-Also look for significant lumps or cuts in the sidewall, which could render it unfit for purpose.
+Also look for significant lumps or cuts in the sidewall that could render it unfit for purpose.
 Tyres must not be obviously underinflated, either.

 Spare tyres aren’t checked as part of the MOT test, but those stored externally will need to be fastened securely.